 Yes our desire is to facilitate the delivery of houses that meet the basic needs of our people in terms of design, quality and affordability.
-These are some of the key elements and desired outputs/outcomes that we are glad we are wasn't to see; and this is amongst others the one reason why the Government is intervening with a review to try to put the programme back on course and direction where these desired outcomes can be achieved.
+These are some of the key elements and desired outputs/outcomes that we want to see; and this is amongst others the one reason why the Government is intervening with a review to try to put the programme back on course and direction where these desired outcomes can be achieved.